TBR-Development/RuneMetrics-App/README.md

 ![RuneMetrics][ICON]

+Windows users can download a prebuilt SFX installer from the [releases][RELEASES]

 ## Instructions
-The following instructions will explain how to use these scripts.
+The following instructions will explain how to use these scripts to compile and build your own app from source.

 ### Windows